 During our decades living in Los Angeles, we made plenty of fantastic weekend trips to San Diego with kids.
 What makes it “America’s Finest City”?
 You’ll find stunning scenery, fantastic year-round weather and more things to do with kids in San Diego than you can possibly fathom.
-As with any weekend trip, we were always left wanting more.
+As with any weekend trip, a San Diego family vacation always left us wanting more.

 Reader Nicole and her family recently spent a full week exploring the best things to do in San Diego with kids and even tried out three different places to stay in San Diego with kids.
 Read this article for lots of candid feedback and helpful ideas to plan your own kid-friendly trip to San Diego!

-Must-read money-saving tip for San Diego with kids
+Must-read money-saving tip for your San Diego family vacation

 Before we get into Nicole’s awesome recommendations, I want to share our family’s favorite money-saving tip.
 There are tons of great kid-friendly activities in San Diego, but the cost for a family adds up fast.